oban-bg/oban/README.md

   period of time.
 - **Scheduled Jobs** — Jobs can be scheduled at any time in the future, down to the second.
+- **Periodic (CRON) Jobs** — Automatically enqueue jobs on a cron-like schedule.
+  Duplicate jobs are never enqueued, no matter how many nodes you're running.
 - **Job Safety** — When a process crashes or the BEAM is terminated executing jobs aren't lost—they are quickly recovered by other running nodes or immediately when the node is restarted.